GenomeNet/Self-GenomeNet/README.md

 First, we will learn representations of the Genome Sequences with reverse-complements using contrastive learning.

-To pretrain the model on Virus Data, try the following command:
+To pretrain the model on virus data, try the following command:

 ```
 Rscript R/Self-GenomeNet_pretraining/virus/run_train_Self_GenomeNet.R